berkeley-scf/tutorial-using-bash/using-commands.md

 $ grep pdf $(ls -t *.{R,r} | head -4)
 ```

-Suppose that the four R code file names produced by the `ls` command were:
+Suppose that the four R code file names produced by the `ls` command above were:
 `test.R`, `run.R`, `analysis.R` , and `process.R`.
-Then the result of the command substitution is to run the following command:
+Then the result of the command substitution above is to run the following command:

 ```bash
 $ grep pdf test.R run.R analysis.R process.R